youngfish42/Awesome-FL/README.md

 We use another project to automatically track updates to FL papers, click on [FL-paper-update-tracker](https://github.com/youngfish42/FL-paper-update-tracker) if you need it.

+Please note that if this page does not display the full content, **please visit [the official homepage](https://youngfish42.github.io/Awesome-FL) for full information.**

 **More items will be added to the repository**.
 Please feel free to suggest other key resources by opening an [issue](https://github.com/youngfish42/Awesome-FL/issues) report, submitting a pull request, or dropping me an email @ ([im.young@foxmail.com](mailto:im.young@foxmail.com)).
 If you want to communicate with more friends in the field of federated learning, please join the QQ group [联邦学习交流群], the group number is 833638275.
 Enjoy reading!